 With dirty data:

 According to studies, knowledge workers waste 50 percent of their valuable time looking for dirty data, identifying it, and making corrections.
 They also spend valuable time ensuring that the data can be trusted.
-Research by Crowd Flower also found that 60 percent of data scientists’ time is spent cleaning and organizing data.
+Research by Crowd Flower also found that 60 percent of data scientist’s time is spent cleaning and organizing data.

-It’s important for organizations to work with clean data.
+Organizations need to work with clean data.
 Research by Harvard Business Review found that only 16 percent of executives are confident in the accuracy of most of the data they use when making decisions.

 Only eight percent were confident in the availability of internal and external data needed to make decisions.
 If the executives can’t rely on the data collected to make decisions, then changes to improve accuracy and reliability should happen.